Mahāsaṅghika Vinaya

 First Origin Story

-The Buddha was staying at Rājagaha.
+The Buddha was staying in Rājagaha.
 In Rājagaha, there was a man called Kammāra-putta (the smith’s son) who took Kammāra-dhītā (the smith’s daughter) as his wife.
-They were a graceful and young couple.
+They were an attractive and young couple.
 She served food to her husband.
 At the right time, the World-honored One put on his robes for entering the village, took his bowl, entered the city on continuous almsround, and came to their house.
 The wife thought: “If my husband sees the Buddha, he’ll surely get up to look at him, which will interfere with his meal and drinks.
 I’ll stand in the door.”
 But he had a karmic connection with the Buddha.
 Then the World-honored One emitted a brilliant light to illuminate the inside of their house.
 The husband looked up.
 When he saw the Buddha, he immediately told his wife: “You’re greatly unvirtuous, and you only wish for my decline.”
 His wife said: “I don’t wish to harm you.
 I just feared that when you saw the World-honored One, it’d interfere with your meal.”
 Her husband said angrily: “Women’s feelings are so shallow.
 Wishing for a small benefit, you caused no small harm.”
 The wife said to the husband: “Young man of a great family, allow me to go forth.”
 The husband asked the wife: “In which renunciate movement do you want to go forth?”
 The wife said: “I want to go forth in the Buddha’s dhamma.”
 The husband said: “I’ll allow you.”
 Then she went to Uppala(vaṇṇā) bhikkhunī and requested the going forth.
 She received the going forth and the full ordination.
 In the first and last parts of the night she practised diligently without negligence, and on the eighth day, she attained the ending of all taints.
 She knew for herself that she had realized awakening, the threefold knowledge, the six higher knowledges, and liberation of the mind, by sitting under a tree.
 Then Sakka, the king of gods, came to her and spoke these verses:

 King Sakka and his retinue came down to pay respect with their heads at your feet,